 The use of cost should not be the principal or determinative criterion in findings of medical necessity for Medicaid coverage.
 Where cost is a factor, whether higher initial costs result in future savings should be taken into consideration.

 Continuity of coverage

 The federal government should require states to have procedures ensuring continuity of coverage for beneficiaries transitioning to Medicare.
-The federal government should require states to have procedures (including notices to consumers) for re-evaluating Modified Adjusted Gross Income (MAGI)-related Medicaid beneficiaries for potential non-MAGI-related Medicaid coverage.
-(See below, How the Affordable Care Act Affects Medicaid, for a definition of MAGI).
-(Including coverage of LTSS).
-Such procedures would be used when these individuals become Medicare-eligible at age 65, or when they are eligible for SSDI and have completed the two-year waiting period to become Medicare-eligible (see also this chapter’s section on Health Care Coverage: Medicare).
-This reassessment capability should include an evaluation of eligibility for full Medicaid benefits (including LTSS), MSPs, and the Medicare Part D Low-Income Subsidy.
+The federal government should require states to have procedures, including notices to consumers, to re-evaluate modified adjusted gross income (MAGI)-related Medicaid beneficiaries for potential non-MAGI-related Medicaid coverage (see below, How the Affordable Care Act Affects Medicaid, for a definition of MAGI).
+Such procedures would be used when these individuals become Medicare-eligible at age 65 or when they are eligible for Social Security Disability Insurance and have completed the two-year waiting period to become Medicare-eligible (see also Health Care Coverage: Medicare).
+This reassessment capability should include an evaluation of eligibility for full Medicaid benefits (including long-term services and support), Medicare Savings Programs, and the Medicare Part D Low-Income Subsidy.

 To improve Medicaid access for people with low incomes, Congress should:

 - ensure continuous Medicaid coverage for vulnerable people of all ages, including people with disabilities and the working poor; and